6 Things You Need To Know About Pre-Settlement Funding

 At Capital Now Funding, we care about our clients, and we don't just see them as a way to get a good investment.
 Instead, we are focused on compassion as we know how stressful the litigation process can be and how long it can take.

-Unlike most other lenders, we don’t charge interest on our loans but only charge a fixed fee.
+Unlike most other lenders, we don't charge recurring interest on our loans but only charge a fixed fee.
 Discover more and apply for a pre-settlement loan today.
 Reach out at your convenience.